The Startup Documents Your Business Cannot Live Without: A Complete Legal Toolkit

 You have taken the monumental step of your startup journey by incorporating your company.
 While the thrill of starting a new business is intoxicating, it could overshadow the minutiae of operating it.
 Neglecting the legal documents for your new company can result in compliance issues or legal disputes, which get in the way of perfecting your idea and scaling up operations.

-Here is an overview of the common documents that are vital to a startup in Hong Kong:
+Here is an overview of the common documents that are vital to a startup:

 After incorporating a limited company for the purposes of a startup, there are a number of documents that can provide legal protection to the stakeholders involved.

-According to the Companies Ordinance, the Articles of Association acts as the company’s constitution, functioning as a contract that binds the company and its members.
+Companies have their own Constitution.
+In some cases, these can also be known as Articles of Association, functioning as a contract that binds the company and its members.

 The Articles list out fundamental information of the company, such as: